Now (18-APR-25)

 This is my /now page, updated ~monthly.

-Last updated: 18-MAR-2025
+Last updated: 18-APR-2025

 1. Exploit proofs-of-concept

-2. RTFM and being intentional with LLM
+2. RTFM and being intentional with LLMs

 "Desirable difficulty", a term coined by psychologist Robert Bjork, suggests that learning is more effective when it involves some level of challenge or effort.
 I've noticed myself RTFM less, and asking an LLM for assistance on scripting/coding tasks more over the last few months.
 While this is efficient, I feel like I've been missing out on some of the cognitive load that leads to actual learning.